Codeiology/ApertureTerminal/README.md

 # Dependencies
 If you dont already have these installed, they are very easy to get with Homebrew (instructions at https://brew.sh).
 Its just brew install (name) once you have it installed.

-  git
+  git `brew install git`

-  python (version 3 is recommended)
+  python (version 3 is recommended) `brew install python`

+  pip (comes with python, usually)

+  portaudio (brew install portaudio) `brew install portaudio`

+ built for the newer macOS zsh terminal.

 # Hardware/OS requirements
 Really, you just need any type of mac running OSX or later!
 Its that simple!